Several years ago I was asked by a friend if I celebrate Christmas any differently as a Catholic as opposed to when I was Protestant.

 Frankly, I think this is one of the reasons that Christmas almost always disappointed.

-There’s all kinds of build up to this one day – maybe go to a Christmas service, maybe read a passage from the Bible before you eat, people come over, you open some presents, watch some tv, and it’s over.
+Yes, we'd go to a Christmas service, maybe read a passage from the Bible before we ate, people would come over, we'd open some presents, watch some tv...and it’s over.

 The truth is that the Church's liturgical calendar really helps us prepare.